Lane Thomas Player Props: Nationals vs. Giants

-Lane Thomas -- with a slugging percentage of .613 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals against the San Francisco Giants, with Anthony DeSclafani on the hill, on May 8 at 9:45 PM ET.
+The Washington Nationals, including Lane Thomas and his .622 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Sean Manaea and the San Francisco Giants at Oracle Park, Wednesday at 3:45 PM ET.

-In his last appearance, he went 1-for-5 with an RBI against the Diamondbacks.
+He had a one-hit performance in his previous game (1-for-5) against the Giants.

 Lane Thomas Game Info & Props vs. the Giants